-Prospective graduate students: Please visit the Department of Civil and Environmental Engineering the School of Engineering and the Graduate School to learn more about the graduate programs at Vanderbilt University.
+Prospective graduate students: Please visit the Department of Civil and Environmental Engineering, the School of Engineering and the Graduate School to learn more about the graduate programs at Vanderbilt University.
 Also, reach out to Caglar Oskay for recent research activities and opportunities.

-Department of Civil and Environmental Engineering
+Chair and Professor of Civil and Environmental Engineering

 Address: VU Station B# 351831